reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/users/c8y_users_resetUserPassword.md

 The password can be reset either by issuing a password reset email (default), or be specifying a new password.

+Note: In more recent Cumulocity IoT versions,  you can't set a fixed password for another user.

 ```
 c8y users resetUserPassword [flags]
 ```